jbowman86/World_Weather_Analysis/README.md

 ## Overview

-After working on an app, beta testers requested a new feature be added to the markers that pop up after clicking on a pin and present a description of the weather.
+After working on an app, beta testers requested a new feature be added to the markers that pop up after clicking on a pin which will present a description of the location's weather.
 The beta testers also wanted to be able to select potential travel destinations based on their desired minimum and maximum temperatures for a trip.
 From there, four cities were chosen to create an itinerary map with pins and markers for the cities and nearby hotels.

 # Results